blackjackkent/RPThreadTrackerV3.BackEnd/README.md

 The application uses [XUnit](https://xunit.github.io/) and associated libraries for unit testing across all parts of the application.
 Any changes to the code should be appropriately unit tested to maintain code coverage.
 Test files should be added to the `RPThreadTrackerV3.BackEnd.Test` project following existing patterns.

 You can run all unit tests using your preferred C# test runner.
 To generate a code coverage report, run `./coverage.sh` from the project root.
+The generated coverage information will appear in a folder called `./reports`.

 ## External Dependencies